zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 ## Configuration Options

 * **defaultLanguage**: The default language to use when no language is specified.
-  * The default language should one of the enabled languages.
+  * The default language must be one of the enabled languages.
 * **enabledLanguages**: An array of language codes that are supported by the application.
-  * That array should match the list of languages in the [Locale setting] in the Backend configuration.
+  * The array should match the list of language codesin the [Locale setting] in the Backend configuration.
+  * The array must only include language codes also included in `project.inlang/settings.json`, but it may be fewer.
+To add new languages, see the [Translating GUI]. `project.inlang/settings.json` must only be updated in that process.
 * **apiBaseUrl**: The base URL for API requests.
 This is taken from the `PUBLIC_API_URL` environment variable (default empty) or defaults to '/api'.
   * If this value is changed, then [zonemaster.conf-example] must also be